-

 FAA Proposes Talking About Regulations for Drones

 With an airspeed less than that of the Wright Flyer, the FAA has set up work groups to finally provide specific regulations covering UAS – unmanned aircraft systems – or drones in the national airspace it solely controls.
+Well, fasten your safety belt, this going to be a long flight on bureaucratic airlines with the need to see and avoid political and commercial storms.
 Continue reading

 Drones – FAA UAS Symposium Registration Opens